 Blood out of a Stone – le grenat de Perpignan

-Each year, to celebrate Saint Eloi, patron saint of goldsmiths, metalworkers, and coin collectors, Perpignan showcases the grenat, (garnet) and the jewellers and craftspeople who work with this iconic jewel.
+Each year, in December, to celebrate Saint Eloi, patron saint of goldsmiths, metalworkers, and coin collectors, Perpignan showcases the grenat, (garnet) and the jewellers and craftspeople who work with this iconic jewel.

 Changing fashion, two world wars, a decreasing regional pride, and rising prices for Catalan jewellery, saw a decline in the industry through the 20th Century.
 In the 1980’s, the Association “Grenat de Perpignan” was created, and the garnet was resurrected, old methods to produce new, modern designs.